-- Source: Metropolitan Washington Council of Governments (COG) - Note: COG region includes the District of Columbia, Northern Virginia, and Suburban Maryland financial plan rates&rev capital financing departmental glossary
+- Source: Metropolitan Washington Council of Governments (COG) - Note: COG region includes the District of Columbia, Northern Virginia, and Suburban Maryland

 The regional indicators are positive with strong incomes and unemployment below the national level.
 These factors coupled with stable consumption and the financial strength of the major AAA rated customers helps to ensure the financial success of DC Water.